Add a CNAME record

 Show me how

-- You can edit an existing CNAME record to change any details.
+- Edit an existing CNAME record to change any details.

-- Or you can delete a CNAME record if it's no longer needed.
+- Or, delete a CNAME record if it's no longer needed.